 - Access to specialized oncology journals

-In addition to the resources offered by PHSA and its agencies, universities provide excellent access for affiliated researchers:
+In addition to the resources offered by PHSA and its programs, universities provide excellent access for affiliated researchers:

 PHSA researchers without a university affiliation may wish to visit a UBC branch library for access to databases and journals.
 For additional support, contact Cathy Rayment, PHSA Provincial Library Leader, at firstname.lastname@example.org.